wp-plugins/social-exchange-plugin/readme.txt

 = How many points I spend for one share of my post? =

-Currently you spend 5 points to get one share of your post.
+Currently you spend 5 points to get one share of your post, on one Social Network.

 = How many points I earn for sharing posts of others? =

-Currently you earn 4 points for sharing one post.
+Currently you earn 4 points for sharing one post on one Social Network.
+If you share the same posts on all 4 networks (Facebook, Twitter, Google, LinkedIn), you'll get 16(4x4) points.

-= How will I allocate points for my post? =
+= How will I get my post shared? =

-You need to edit your post, set "Allocate new points" to a multiple of 5: 5 points for 1 share, 10 points for 2, 15 for 3, etc.
+You can set a sharing campaign on a post/page level.
+Just edit your post and set the maximum number of shares you need for that specific post.
+If the maximum value is reach, your post will be no longer shared.
+Also you can manage your campaigns (Start, Stop, set a Maximum number of shares) more easily from All posts/ All pages interface in your Wordpress Dashboard.

+= What if I run out of points? =
+You will not receive anymore shares for your posts.
+Earn more points by sharing other posts or visit our website [MoreSharesForYou](http://www.MoreSharesForYou.com/) - we award promotional points regularly.

+= I've just installed the plugin, but I can't see any SocialMedia icons on my website = This plugin is not for showing  social media buttons on your site, but for increasing your shares on social networks.
+If you want to show them up to your readers, install any social media plugin from the WordPress repository.

 == Screenshots ==